Who may join 4-H?

 4-H members keep a written record of what they have done during the 4-H year.
 Keeping records helps members evaluate their learning and develop business sense.

 4-H Clubs plan and execute community service projects.
 4-H clubs often choose projects in conservation, beautification, safety, or health.

 County Contests and Events

 Contests and events give 4-H members an opportunity to showcase their projects and what they have learned throughout the year.
-Since the elimination of the Mason Area Fair 4-H in 2015 Mason County 4-H has held a one day 4-H Extravaganza.
-It is the Mason County 4-H alternative to county fair.
-This free community event is held on Saturday during the last full weekend of July at Shelton High School from 10am – 3pm.
+With the elimination of the Mason Area Fair 4-H in 2015 Mason County 4-H has been able to partner with the Grays Harbor 4-H program to provide Mason County 4-H members an opportunity to participate in the Grays Harbor County Fair which is held in August each year.
 This is a place where members are able to showcase learning, still life projects, record books, Public Presentations and share their 4-H pride with the community!

 4-H Camps and Conferences

 A variety of daytime and overnight experiences are available to choose from for both younger members and teens.
 Camps and conferences offer opportunities for education, leadership and personal growth.